VanderpoelLiam/liamvanderpoel.com/content/articles/dsa.md

 ### Fast and Slow Pointers (Floyd's Cycle Detection)

 This algorithm is used for linked list related problems to find a cycle.
 You have two pointers `fast` and `slow`, we increment `slow` by one step each iteration and `fast` by two steps each iteration.
 The intuition is that the fast pointer will always catch the slow pointer if a cycle exists.
 This follows from imagining the slow/fast pointers as two runners on a track running in circles.
 Intuitively the fast runner will always catch the slow one (given they are running in a loop).
 But why will this take \\(O(n)\\) time?
 Let `d` be the size of the gap between the fast and slow pointers.
-Each iteration, the new gap becomes `d + 1 - 2 = d - 1` as the slow pointer increases the gap by one, and the fast pointer decreases it by 1.
+Each iteration, the new gap becomes `d + 1 - 2 = d - 1` as the slow pointer increases the gap by 1, and the fast pointer decreases it by 2.
 This means they will be equal in `d` iterations, and as the longest cycle has length \\(O(n)\\), they will be equal in \\(O(n)\\) time.
 The algorithm then follows:

 ```python
 def cycle_exists(head):